mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-styled-components.md

 }
 ```

 We still use anonymous class; however, we directly create an instance of it.
 Note that we pass `this` to its constructor.
 In this context, `this` is the reference to the instance of the `ColorBoxStyles` class.
-The value passed to the constructor of the grouping definition class becomes the value of the `owner` property whose type is defined by the generic parameter.
-This allows us to refer to properties of the top-level class like `this.owner.box`.
+The value passed to the constructor of the grouping definition class becomes the value of the `$parent` property whose type is defined by the generic parameter.
+This allows us to refer to properties of the top-level class like `this.$parent.box`.

 ## When to Use
 Styled components is a powerful tool in the developers' arsenal; however, as any tool, it is suitable more to some tasks than to others.
 The main differentiator of the style components' functionality is twofold: